-Day 2 of my adventure was spent mostly visiting all of the JFK Assasination landmarks.
+Day 2 was spent taking it all of the JFK sites in Dallas.
+The experience was very surreal, and of course started with me flying into Love Field, which is where Kennedy started out that day.
 It seems really strange to have this be something that you’re “looking forward” to.
 But, being able to visit all of the John F. Kennedy exhibits was something that I didn’t know would ever happen in my life.
 I am so glad that it was something I can now check off my list.
 And if you ever think you would have the opportunity to go, DO IT!

-Dealey Plaza is a really beautiful place, and it is such a shame that it is associate with something so awful in our history.
-The day was beautiful, probably not that unsimilar to the day JFK was assassinated.
+Dealey Plaza is a really beautiful place, and it is such a shame that it is associated with something so awful in our history.
+The day was beautiful, probably not that unlike the day JFK was assassinated.
 I spent a lot of time sitting on the grassy knoll just thinking and taking it all in.

 one of the things that really struck me the most about seeing this in person was how close it was to the grassy area.
 I mean, its close guys.
 These people saw everything.
 Every horrible detail and that alone was a lot to take in.